 You can empty the log files in Linux command line this way:

 $ > syslog $ > kern.log

 Once that is done, reboot your system.
 You should be able to log in.
 You should quickly change the grub parameters as discussed above.
 Adding pci=noaer should help you in this case.

-I know it’s more of a workaround than solution.
-But this is something that troubled me long and helped me get around the error.
-Otherwise I had to reinstall the system.
+I know it’s more of a workaround than a solution.
+But this is something that troubled me for long and helped me get around the error.
+Otherwise, I had to reinstall the system.

 I just wanted to share what worked for me with the community here.
 I hope it helps you as well.